YoavDn/soap-celebs-api/docs/docs/endpoints/byGender.md

 | limit | Limit the result to a specific number of celebs

-Not adding the query params will result all soap celebs
+Not adding the query params will result all soap celebs with the target gender